Select Page

 • He says Mary looks like her mother while Catherine looks more like him.

-• He mentions Mary has been suffering from severe asthma and that this condition has been creating a lot of stress and anxiety in his family.
+• He mentions that Mary has had severe asthma and that this condition has created a lot of stress and anxiety in his family.

 • Finally, you learned that they just celebrated Mary’s birthday on March 22

 These are simple pieces of information you might come across in any conversation.
-And although you might genuinely enjoy learning this, if you don’t have a system in place to capture it, you’re probably going to forget it.
+And although you might genuinely enjoy learning this, you’ll probably forget it if you don’t have a system to capture it.
 It’ll probably go something like this:

 • After a day, you’ll remember all the facts.